-The embedded derivative convertible (American) call option is recognized at fair value within other current financial liabilities and is measured using a Binomial tree valuation model which takes into account several factors including the expected evolution in the Company's share price.
-The fair value of the liability is estimated at \$192,000 for the year ended December 31, 2023.
+The embedded derivative convertible (American) call option was recognized at fair value within other current financial liabilities and is measured using a Binomial tree valuation model which takes into account several factors including the expected evolution in the Company's share price.
+The fair value of the liability was estimated at \$192,000 for the year ended December 31, 2023.
+Given repayment of the Innovatus debt facility as of May 1, 2024, the embedded derivative convertible call option has been removed from the statement of financial position for the year ended December 31, 2024.